Bikeway closures and detours

 Signed diversions will be in place as required via Depot Road, Quinlan Street, Calogero Drive, Carl Place, Barrett Street, Denham Street and the pathway adjacent to St John Fisher Collage, joining John Fisher Drive.

-View the map for this closure on the Queensland Government's Gateway Upgrade North website.
+View the map for this closure by selecting the 16 March notification on the Queensland Government's Gateway Upgrade North website.

 All works are subject to weather and construction conditions.
 Please contact the project team on 1800 607 755 or firstname.lastname@example.org for further information.

-Moreton Bay Cycleway - Boondall Train Station to Cabbage Tree Creek bridge - extended temporary shared pathway closure
+Moreton Bay Cycleway - Boondall Train Station to Cabbage Tree Creek bridge - shared pathway closure

-Due to ongoing bridge construction works on the Gateway Motorway over Sandgate Road/Braun Street and the Shorncliffe rail line, a section of the shared pathway between Boondall Train Station and the Cabbage Tree Creek pedestrian/cycle bridge will remain temporarily closed to all users until late 2017.
+Due to ongoing bridge construction works on the Gateway Motorway over Sandgate Road/Braun Street and the Shorncliffe rail line, a section of the shared pathway between Boondall Train Station and the Cabbage Tree Creek pedestrian/cycle bridge will remain temporarily closed to all users until mid-2018.

 A diversion route located alongside the Gateway Motorway, Cabbage Tree Creek and the Bicentennial Road interchange will remain in place for the duration of the pathway closure.

-View the map for this close on the Gateway Upgrade North website.
+View the map for this closure by selecting the 15 December notification on the Queensland Government's Gateway Upgrade North website.

 All works are subject to weather and construction conditions.

-Please contact the project team on 1800 607 755 or at email@example.com for further information.
+For further information, contact the project team on 1800 607 755 or at email@example.com.

 Veloway 1, Pacific Highway